 You can have however many individuals you want per level, but most teams go for between four and 10 people.
 High towers with very few people on each level normally need extra support from the bass and bottom levels, which is where a pinya comes in.
 Pinya translates to “bulk” and this type of base normally consists of several hundred people providing support to the tower from the bottom – it’s quite an amazing thing to see.

-The castell festival season is between June-November, so if you want to watch these human towers in action, it is best to visit Catalonia then.
+The castell festival season is between June-November, so if you want to watch these human towers in action, it is best to visit Catalonia then (making sure you have travel insurance naturally.).